Eastern Division’s OET Program Organization

 Instructor Trainers (ITs) are in charge of educational Quality Assurance.
 The group numbers over 100 division-wide to maintain an approximate 1:8 ratio for managing OET Instructors.
 In addition to QA, these individuals are responsible for Training toboggan Instructors and providing Trainer-Evaluator Professional Development.
 They are appointed by the Division Supervisor and must be a TE in good standing as a prerequisite.

 Trainer Evaluators (TEs) are Regional Staff members selected by OET Regional Advisors.
 The group numbers approximately 250 individuals and is responsible for training and evaluating Senior Candidates.
 To become a TE, individuals must be Alpine Seniors, an OET Instructor, and must be trained and recommended by their RA or the Division OET Staff.

 Toboggan Instructors – This group numbers approximately 850.
 They provide OET Toboggan Handling instruction at local mountains.
 The prerequisite for becoming an OET Toboggan Instructor is attending an Instructor Development Course and entering the OET mentoring program.

 Senior Alpine Patroller – This is NSP’s all-around leadership credential attained by testing and participating in educational courses, which shows a broad understanding of the profession of Ski Patrolling.
 To attain the Senior level, Alpine Patrollers participate in training programs with their Regional OEC and OET Staff.
 Most Patrollers focus on one evaluation discipline at a time as well as taking educational electives.
-Alpine Senior Patroller is awarded, after successfully testing at the performance level of mastery in Skiing/Riding, Patroller Skills, Toboggan Transportation, and an OEC proficiency as an emergency medical manager.
+Alpine Senior Patroller is awarded after successfully testing at the performance level of mastery in Skiing/Riding, Patroller Skills, Toboggan Transportation, and an OEC proficiency as an emergency medical manager.
 To learn details about the NSP Senior Program, visit the NSP.ORG webpage titled: Senior Program.
 Alternatively, the Eastern Division also maintains a web page known as Senior Program.